wangershi/analyzeChineseFund/README.md

 ```
 python prepareDataset.py prepareTrainDataset
 ```
 It will get dataset for every fund which found 3 years ago.
-I count it and the number is 4340, as there are 9159 funds in folder "dayInStandard", we substract it and we can get 4819 funds which found less than 3 years.
+I count it and the number is 4340, as there are 9159 funds in folder "dayInStandard", we substract it and we can get 4819 funds which found less than 3 years (actually get 4543).

 ### training